 How to Cover Acne with Makeup: Our 10 Best Foundation Tips

-Here at Acne Club, we know that acne is normal and we practice acne neutrality.
+At Acne Club, we know that acne is normal, and we practice acne neutrality.
 With that said, we often still want to be able to wear foundation to camouflage breakouts as we go about our lives.

 While picking a foundation that is safe for acne-prone skin is the first step, when it comes to applying makeup on acne-prone skin, it’s not just about the products you use but also how you use them.